ManuelGTDev/GhibliApp/README.md

 * Smart search: Easily find movies using the search feature.
 * Personal library: Save your favorite movies to your own personal library for later viewing.
 * Immersive experience: Enjoy an engaging visual experience with high-quality images and a modern user interface.
+* Search for information on the internet with a single click.

 ## Technologies Used: